Prevention and caring strategies

 "I'm vaccinated!
 What can I do?"

-As of May 13, 2021, from the federal (CDC) perspective, fully vaccinated individuals* can go mask-free in all settings EXCEPT in indoor public settings where vulnerable or unvaccinated people might be present and not have a choice about leaving:
+Local laws, rules, regulations and guidance can be more strict if there is a hot spot in your area.
+In terms of federal policy, however, based on the July 26, 2021 Centers for Disease Control and Prevention (CDC) update, fully vaccinated individuals* can go mask free in all settings EXCEPT in indoor public settings where vulnerable or unvaccinated people might be present and not have a choice about leaving these situations:

 * “Fully vaccinated” means two weeks past the final shot (shot No. 2 of Moderna or Pfizer, or shot No. 1 of Johnson & Johnson).

-For a handy reference of do’s and don’ts, download the Choosing Safer Activities infographic from the CDC (Centers for Disease Control and Prevention)
+For a handy reference of do’s and don’ts, download the CDC’s Choosing Safer Activities infographic.

 If you feel sick